Nitrous Oxide

 (N2O)

-The gas is typically inhaled through balloons filled with canisters of the gas.
-Serious damage can be done to the lungs if the gas is inhaled directly from capsules or cylinders.
+The gas is typically inhaled through balloons filled from canisters of the gas.
+Serious damage can be done to the lungs if the gas is inhaled directly from capsules or large volume cylinders.

 When inhaled, the fumes enter the bloodstream very quickly and the effects are felt after just a few seconds.